CE-Programming/toolchain/docs/static/getting-started.rst

 Installing the CE Toolchain
 ---------------------------

-* Download the file prefixed with your OS type from `here <https://github.com/CE-Programming/toolchain/releases/latest>`_.
+* Download the latest stable toolchain release for your OS `here <https://github.com/CE-Programming/toolchain/releases/latest>`_.

+  * You can optionally try the "nightly" build `here <https://github.com/CE-Programming/toolchain/releases/tag/nightly>`_ instead - this is where all current development happens, and provides the latest features and support before an official release.

-* Extract the zip archive to a path **without any spaces in it**.
+* Extract the archive to a location **without any spaces in it**.

 **On Windows**

-    * Double click :code:`cedev.bat` inside the extracted folder to launch the toolchain environment.
+    * Double click :code:`cedev.bat` inside the extracted :code:`CEdev` folder to launch the toolchain environment.
       You may have to allow the script to be run depending on the user account control.

     * If you want to avoid using the :code:`cedev.bat` script, you can extend the PATH environment variable to point to the :code:`CEdev/bin` directory.
       `Here is an example <https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/>`_ of how to do this.